 - Comprehensive mechanics knowledge and its execution in the field

 - Game management skills to handle difficult situations and promote the integrity of the game

 - Professionalism in all actions on and off the field

 - Adherence to the proper protocols for high school umpires.

 - News and Notes keeping umpires up-to-date on all aspects of the high school umpire environment

 - Informative articles on Mechanics, Rules, Game Management, and Professionalism

 - Tips on how to handle challenging situations

 The High School Baseball season typically starts in mid-January and runs through the middle of May.

-Game fees for 2019 were $82 for a one man game and $84 (per official) for a two or three man game.
+Game fees for 2019 were $82 for a one-person game and $84 (per official) for a two or three-man game.